 Environmental laws, ordinances and regulations of various federal, state, local and foreign governments regulate certain of our properties and could make us liable for the costs of removing or cleaning up hazardous or toxic substances on, under or in the properties we currently own or operate or those we previously owned or operated.
-Those laws could impose liability without regard to whether we knew of, or were responsible for, the presence of hazardous or toxic substances.
-The presence of hazardous or toxic substances, or the failure to properly clean up such substances when present, could jeopardize our ability to develop, use, sell or rent the real property or to borrow using the real property as collateral.
+Those laws could impose liability without regard to whether we knew of, or were responsible for, the presence of hazardous or toxic substances, or the failure to properly clean up such substances when present, could jeopardize our ability to develop, use, sell or rent the real property or to borrow using the real property as collateral.
 If we arrange for the disposal or treatment of hazardous or toxic wastes, we could be liable for the costs of removing or cleaning up wastes at the disposal or treatment facility, even if we never owned or operated that facility.
-Other laws, ordinances and regulations could require us to manage, abate or remove lead- or asbestos-containing materials.
-Similarly, the operation and closure of storage tanks are often regulated by federal, state, local and foreign laws.
+Other laws, ordinances and regulated by federal, state, local and foreign laws.
 Finally, certain laws, ordinances and regulations, particularly those governing the management or preservation of wetlands, coastal zones and threatened or endangered species, could limit our ability to develop, use, sell or rent our real property.